jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-If a procedure takes a reference to a clause then you can do this notation:
+If a procedure takes a reference to a nested procedure then you can do this notation:

 < Square with loose squares and another square with squares pointing at those loose squares >